jeffinnes/100-days-of-code/r1-log.md

 ### R1D11
 Finally got all the mobile styles looking how I wanted.
 Pushed code to production... and nothing.
 It was all working in the browser simulation, but on mobile nothing changed.
 After some research, I found out that I needed to include a "Viewport" meta tag in the Head of my HTML file.
 I must have learned about that at somepoint, but I sure didn't remember it now.
 Anywho, after adding `<meta name="viewport" content="width=device-width, initial-scale=1">` to the Head, everything is happy on mobile.

+### R1D12
+I decided the next project I want to tackle is building a CLI to manage the firewall on my Digital Ocean account.
+I ended spending most of my time reading about ways to build a CLI but I did get the repo and basic files in place.
+I'll start actually coding it tomorrow.